SADDLE

 Stain as used in ceramics: stains are inorganic colors purchased as powder that are added to different types of bodies, slips, glazes and enamels and used for in-glaze and under-glaze decorating, Stains are prepared to use at different temperatures, but the same colors when fired at different temperatures are never exactly the same.

-Stamp: If you are going to use a design continuously, make a stamping in wood or bisque.
-There are two types, both are tubes that can have designs indented or protruded, as shown in the illustrations.
+Stamp: If you are going to use a design continuously, make a stamp in wood or bisque.
+There are two types, which are explained below, both are tubes that can have designs indented or protruding.

-1) It is a tube of clay, that has the design of the stamping at one end, it must be long enough to hold comfortably while pressing it face downwards into the clay, if large and wide, make a handle like a “T” upside down.
+1) This is a tube of clay that has the design of the stamping at one end, it must be long enough to hold comfortably while pressing it face downwards into the clay, if large and wide, make a handle like a “T” upside down.
+Read more about: Impressing stamp

 Stand is a piece of furniture in an upright or vertical position used to hold, rest or display work on.
 There are different stands used for different specialties.
 You will find stands in the following sections